hackclub/hackclub/workshops/react_calendar/README.md

 **What is jsx?** All the code from line 6 to 9 is known as jsx.
 It is pretty much similar to HTML but there are few differences which we'll see as we go along.

 You'll see that instead of using `class` in our `<div>` tag, we are using `className`, this is one of the difference between jsx and HTML.
-Whenver we add class to our element in React, we'll use `className` instead of `class`.
+Whenever we add class to our element in React, we'll use `className` instead of `class`.

 This is pretty much about the `App.js` file as well as some React.